Building Positive Connections in Your Community

 “We don’t have room for dog parks or pet-friendly recreation.”

 Urban sprawl, a park’s worst enemy.
 Often cities with the least amount of available space need it the most, such as a pet-friendly city like Seattle.
 The Seattle Animal Shelter recently stated that there are approximately 150,000 dogs in city limits.
 However, there are only 14 official dog parks to be found within the over 400 traditional parks and open space according to the Seattle Parks and Recreation Department.
 Those dedicated dog parks comprise less than one percent of the entire parks system.
-The city understands how important pets are to its residents and recently completed a study as to how they can meet the needs for more pet-friendly recreation including the development of a long term plan.
-The plan states, “The Off-leash Area (OLA) Strategic Plan will be a long term plan which will guide the operations of existing OLAs, explore alternative service models and create a strategy for the potential acquisition and development of future OLAs.
-It will also provide direction on how to spend Park District funding designated for OLAs in ‘2.5 Improve Dog Off-Leash Areas’ funding initiative described in the six year Park District spending plan (2015-2020).”
+The city understands how important pets are to its residents and recently completed a study as to how they can meet the needs for more pet-friendly recreation including the development of a long-term plan.
+The plan states, “The Off-leash Area (OLA) Strategic Plan will be a long-term plan which will guide the operations of existing OLAs, explore alternative service models and create a strategy for the potential acquisition and development of future OLAs.
+It will also provide direction on how to spend Park District funding designated for OLAs in ‘2.5 Improve Dog Off-Leash Areas’ funding initiative described in the six-year Park District spending plan (2015-2020).”
 In the meantime, the city of Seattle has found creative ways to repurpose land that would otherwise go unused.
 The I-5 Colonnade park which utilizes a parcel under the freeway is a good example.
 The perks?
 It’s covered from the elements so it provides all-weather recreation, offers over an acre of open space and because parks (and dogs for that matter) can help to deter crime, it may actually be a safer place than it was previously.
-Other communities are successfully repurposing underutilized park spaces, such as tennis courts, taking advantage of existing fencing to create almost instant low-cost dog park.
+Other communities are successfully repurposing underutilized park spaces, such as tennis courts, taking advantage of existing fencing to create an almost instant low-cost dog park.

 So what does the future of dog parks look like?
 Based on current trends that include more dog agility equipment, water features, shade shelters, furniture, and other user amenities; dog parks are becoming much more than just a fenced-in area.
 With the help of community members and off-leash organizations, parks departments can count on assistance to offset the cost of building these popular parks and help to provide recreation for users both two and four-legged.